Xtendify/Simple-Calendar/readme.md

 ## Support

-Please do not use GitHub issue tickets for support questions or general questions.
+Please *do not* use GitHub issue tickets for support questions or general questions.
 Use the [WordPress.org support forums](https://wordpress.org/support/plugin/google-calendar-events) instead.

 ## Contributing

 Submit pull requests or open issues here on GitHub.

+You can also discuss the project altogether with others on [Gitter chat](https://gitter.im/moonstonemedia/Simple-Calendar).

+Translations are handled on [Transifex](https://www.transifex.com/moonstonemedia/simple-calendar/).

 Read further on how to [contribute to this project](https://github.com/moonstonemedia/Simple-Calendar/blob/refactor/contributing.md).